 You may or may not have seen some pretty gruesome YouTube videos like the one below of horrific bicep tear injuries doing “safe” exercises like bicep curls.

 The last thing you or I want is to be sidelined from training, sports, or physical activity because of a nagging arm injury.
-For this reason it is absolutely CRUCIAL that you warm up.
+For this reason, it’s absolutely CRUCIAL that you warm up.
 Even before training your biceps.

-It won’t take that long either.
-Simply perform the circuit below three times before starting your main training, and you will be ready to avoid injury, which should ALWAYS be the #1 goal when training.
+It doesn’t even take that long.
+Simply perform the following circuit of three exercises three times before starting your main training, and you will be ready to avoid injury, which should ALWAYS be the #1 goal when training.

 Top 3 Overall BW Biceps Exercises

 Chin-ups are far and away the best bodyweight movement for building bigger and stronger biceps muscles.

 If you’re training exclusively with bodyweight movements and you’re NOT doing chin-ups, then you’re doing your arms a major disservice.

 In this calisthenics bicep workout, chin-ups are essentially doing bicep curls with your own weight.
 The best part about them, and why they’re the #1 overall movement is because they are so adaptable.
 They can literally be done anywhere.

 They can be done in the gym, at home (if you have a bar), or even in the park (using a sturdy tree).